 Students are responsible for taking final examinations during the published examination period.
-If an incapacitating illness prohibits taking a final examination, the student must notify his/her graduate program director/coordinator and provide complete documentation to the University Health Center in advance of the scheduled examination.
+If an incapacitating illness prohibits taking a final examination, the student must notify his/her graduate program coordinator/head of department and provide complete documentation to the University Health Center in advance of the scheduled examination.